Peachey-Schoorl/Gunk/decided-to-make-a-cape/README.md

 Well, sort of cute, if you don’t count the cute, not so little, razor-sharp fangs.
 Or her cute stare that could turn cold enough to freeze a grown-up where they stood at 50 feet (or 15 meters, which is the same).

 Her name is Gunk.
 You can ask her about it yourself when you see her.
-Last time I tried casually inquiring as to where her lovely name comes from, she bit me.
+When _I_ (casually) inquired where her lovely name comes from, she bit me.
 I still have the scars.
 They tingle or itch whenever the weather is about to change.
 Really handy if you want to know if it is going to rain when you leave the house.

 Of course, normally when someone says “girl” they mean a small female child.
 Gunk may be small and female, but she is by no means a child.
 The only reason I call her that is because she refuses to be called a woman.
 Apparently that would stop her from doing unwomanly things, like bite friendly neighbors when they are making polite conversation.
 Or stealing things from around town.